AI Security Workflows: Automated Vulnerability Management

 When it finds something, it doesn't just report.
 It can fix.
 The agent understands the codebase well enough to apply patches that actually work.

 Every modern package manager now includes vulnerability scanning.
-This is a game-changer that many developers overlook.
+A lot of developers miss this.

 Here's the command for your ecosystem: